-The Company is subject to seasonality in its quarterly results as net sales and operating income are typically higher in the third and fourth quarters of the calendar year as compared to the first and second quarters.
-Seasonality is driven by increased magazine advertising page counts, retail advertising inserts, catalogs and books primarily due to back-to-school and holiday related advertising and promotions.
-The Company's 2012 net sales followed the typical industry seasonality, and management anticipates this same impact of seasonality in 2013.
+The Company is subject to seasonality in its quarterly results as net sales and operating income, when excluding restructuring, impairment and transaction-related charges, are higher in the third and fourth quarters of the calendar year as compared to the first and second quarters.
+Seasonality is driven by increased magazine advertising page counts, retail inserts, catalogs and books primarily due to back-to-school and holiday related advertising and promotions.
+Following the 2013 acquisition of Vertis, the Company experienced increased seasonality in 2013 as the majority of Vertis revenues occur in the second half of the year, and the Company expects this seasonality impact to continue in future years.